Global Freight Rail Manufacturer Miller Ingenuity Supports Creative Innovative Product Development with Adept Product Data ManagementCase Study

 As a result, the process of retrieving their data was straightforward and without issues.
 “We copied the existing workgroup database and put it on an external hard drive and overnighted it to Synergis Software,” recounts Blank.
-“Two days later when we were ready to implement Adept, we received that same hard drive back with all the files converted back to their native form.
-Our IT staff loaded those files into the database –that was it.”
+“Two days later when we were ready to implement Adept, we received that same hard drive back with all the documents converted back to their native form.
+Our IT staff loaded those documents into the database -that was it.”

 Once the data was imported, the engineers took four and a half days of in-depth, on-site training and they were ready to go live with Adept.

 The next stage of the implementation was integrating Adept with their ERP system.
 Blank’s goal was to integrate the two systems so that the design documents stored in the Adept system would be easily, reliably cross-referenced with the part number information stored in their Epicor ERP system.
 That way the manufacturing and engineering groups could share information without much human intervention.